StuartGordonReid/r4nd0m/README.md

 ### Disclaimer
 --------------

 r4nd0m implements the NIST suite of Cryptographic tests in Python and carries the same disclaimer as the original [C implementation](http://csrc.nist.gov/groups/ST/toolkit/rng/documentation_software.html).
-Software disclaimer: "This software was developed at the National Institute of Standards and Technology by employees of the Federal Government in the course of their official duties.
-Pursuant to title 17 Section 105 of the United States Code this software is not subject to copyright protection and is in the public domain.
-The NIST Statistical Test Suite is an experimental system.
-NIST assumes no responsibility whatsoever for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
-We would appreciate acknowledgment if the software is used."
+Software disclaimer: "This software was developed by Stuart Reid.
+Stuart Reid assumes no responsibility whatsoever for its use by other parties, and makes no guarantees, expressed or implied, about its quality, readibility, or any other characteristic.
+Usage of this implementation should acknowledge this repository, and the original NIST implementation."

 ### Dependencies
 ----------------